 There are roughly four stages of the disease:

 Game, swag, sex appeal.
 Call it what you will.
 Losing your mojo is super dangerous.
 The masculine needs to worry about this far more than the feminine does.

 For the feminine, they usually get hunted even when they’re married.
 Either way, it’s important to stay fresh.
 Think of Romeo and Juliet resorting to fake suicide because they did not have the skill-sets to create new options in their life.

 It’s a state of quiet desperation, accepted helplessness.
 Being in oneitis makes you firmly hedge your chips on one person.
-When you’re not with them you feel torn up.
+When you’re not with them, you feel torn up.
 But also you may accept being under-appreciated, under-sexed, or under-desired out of desperation.

-If your partner flirts with others or seems dismissive with you and no longer excited to be in the relationship, you feel powerless and weak.
+If your partner flirts with others or seems dismissive of you and no longer excited to be in the relationship, you feel powerless and weak.
 Not a good place to be!
 [Read: How to reassure and win over a super-jealous lover]

 Getting played for the fool can’t always be avoided.
 And it’s true for both men and women.
 But it’s especially true if you overlook warning signs.

 Like the Montague and Capulet family beef in Romeo and Juliet, sometimes others are the ones with the issues.
 Maybe a friend is simply jealous of your relationship.
 But often, your single desire for one person blinds you to the realities of how that person behaves.

-If you have this fantasy of the perfect one person you may never come across someone who measures up.
+If you have this fantasy of the perfect one person, you may never come across someone who measures up to your fantasies.
 You have unrealistic expectations of what it means to be in a relationship.
 You ignore the work and compromise and tolerance necessary for any healthy relationship.

 Obsession brings about amazing things.
-But it’s unhealthy to have unrealistic expectations of any oneitis person.
+But, it’s unhealthy to have unrealistic expectations of any oneitis person.
 You’re sure to be left disappointed and push partners away.